Providers Hub

 - Best fit if your immediate goal is "keep everything local and verify the basic loop first."

-- Existing cloud standardization: Gemini or Bedrock
+- Existing cloud standardization: Gemini, Vertex AI,

 - OpenAI-compatible alternative path: Venice